aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

 These methods produce a tree-based hierarchy of points called a **dendrogram**.
-Similar to partitional clustering, in hierarchical clustering the **number of clusters (k) is often predetermined by the user**.
+Similar to partitional clustering, in hierarchical clustering, the **number of clusters (k) is often predetermined by the user**.
 Clusters are assigned by cutting the dendrogram at a specified depth that results in k groups of smaller dendrograms.

 Unlike many partitional clustering techniques, hierarchical clustering is a **deterministic process**, meaning cluster assignments won’t change when you run an algorithm twice on the same input data.